|

 SWCPC 609

-Comprised of photos of musicians Joe Ely, Butch Hancock, and Jimmy Dale
+musicians Joe Ely, Butch Hancock, and Jimmy Dale Gilmore on September 4, 1998 at

-Also contains photos from the 1998 Buddy Holly Music Festival.
+1998 Buddy Holly Music Festival.

-Joe Ely, Butch Hancock, and Jimmy Dale Gilmore performed at Clousseaus Coffee and
+Joe Ely, Butch Hancock, and Jimmy Dale Gilmore performed at Clousseau’s Coffee and

 Cigar Bar on September 4, 1998.
 Photos of the Buddy Holly Music Festival.
-Ruth Gornet is
+Ruth

-an assistant professor at the Texas Tech Math Department.
+Gornet is an assistant professor at the Texas Tech Math Department.

 Gott, Preston F.